QuentinPerrier/Dissertation/README.md

 [Here is an example](https://s3.eu-central-1.amazonaws.com/qperrier/dissertation.pdf).

-To compile, use xelatex, biblatex and biber.
-These are easily configurable with the IDE [TexStudio](http://twitter.com).
+To compile, use xelatex (not pdflatex), biblatex (not natbib) and biber (not bibtex).
+These are easily configurable with the IDE [TexStudio](http://www.texstudio.org).
 For the bibliography, run the .tex file, then run Bibliography, then run the .tex twice.

-Acknoledgments: this work was built from the template make by [Jordan Suchow](https://github.com/suchow/).
+Acknoledgments: this work was built from the template make by [Jordan Suchow](https://github.com/suchow/Dissertate).